 “Stuck with another day, how should we pass it?
 If anything worked for you before —I’d give that preference.” – Mirabai, 16th Century

-The thing about giving preference to sugar restriction, is that it can – at least for a certain amount of time – feel quite good.
+The thing about giving preference to sugar restriction, is that it can – at least at first – feel pretty good.

-It can also be – if it means that the truly harmful ingredients inside so called ‘high sugar’ foods are consumed less – potentially quite beneficial.
+It can also – if harmful ingredients inside so called ‘high sugar’ foods, are inadvertently consumed less – be beneficial.

-Either way, there will always be people talking about how much better they started to feel, after having removed some, or all, of the ‘sugar filled foods’ from their diet, but I believe they are largely confused about what has actually happened.
+Either way, there will probably always be people talking about how much better they started to feel, after having removed some, or all, of the ‘sugar filled foods’ from their diet, but I believe they are largely confused about what has actually happened.

-Reality is, they are actually referring to the removal from their diet, of a wide variety of completely different products with different compositions, different ingredients added, and different effects.
+The vast majority, when making these claims, are referring to the removal from their diet, of a wide variety of completely different products, with different compositions, different ingredients added, and consequently, different effects.

-Because individual circumstances and issues range quite significantly – and approaches taken vary a great deal – ‘diet’ results are inconsistent and unreliable.
+And because individual metabolic circumstances or conditions, also range quite significantly – and approaches taken vary so much – ‘diet’ results will often be inconsistent and unreliable.

-Here are some of the common ways people approach the idea of sugar restriction, and some explanations for why they might notice – at least for a while – that a reduction in sugar consumption has been responsible for an improvement in the way they feel.
+Here are some of the more common ways people approach the idea of sugar restriction, as well as some explanations for why they might believe – at least for a while – that a reduction in sugar consumption has been responsible for an improvement in metabolic health.

-A typical line of attack for many attempting to reduce sugar intake, is to begin by removing items considered to be the worst junk foods – fast food items, donuts and the like – popularly known as ‘sugary’ foods.
+A typical line of attack for many who attempt to reduce sugar intake, is to begin by removing items considered to be the worst of the junk foods (fast food items, donuts and the like) popularly referred to as ‘high sugar’ foods.

-It’s accurate to say that this is a way to avoid certain toxic things (not sugar), that are in many of these foods.
-This can obviously be a good thing, but it is also not uncommon for the result to be an overall reduction in fuel intake, which can temporarily seem good, but which can also, in and of itself, can be problematic.
+It’s accurate to say that this is one way to (unintentionally at least) avoid certain toxic things (not sugar), that are in many of these foods.
+This can obviously be a good thing, but it is also not uncommon for the result of this to be an overall reduction in fuel intake, which can temporarily seem good, but which can also, in and of itself, lead to problems down the track.